shrshj/robot-arm-body-tracker/README.md

 ### 5. Run Both Codes

-Ensure both the ZED camera code and the robot tracking code are completed and execute both scripts.
+Ensure both the ZED camera code and the robot tracking code are completed and run both scripts.

 ### 6. Demo